 Many business, health occupations, and trade courses are available to adults for those wishing to continue their education or upgrade skills.
-Adults may also attend the regular Tech Center day classes on an available space basis.

 The Valley Career & Technical Center also serves as the Virginia Apprenticeship Related Instruction Center for Staunton, Waynesboro, and Augusta County.